otonoma/rust-sitter/README.md

 ````

 ### `#[extra]`
-This annotation marks a node as extra and can safely be skipped while parsing.
+This annotation marks a node as extra which instructs tree-sitter that it can appear anywhere within the
+grammar.
 This is useful for handling whitespace/newlines/comments.

 ```rust
 #[derive(Rule)]